News & Events

 Download the Microsoft Security Compliance tool kit from the Official Microsoft.com along with your security baseline configurations.

-It will Download a bunch of Files along with a Policy Analyzer in it.
+It will Download bunch of Files along with Policy Analyzer in it.

-Open the Policy analyzer from the Downloaded Packages inside MSCT and open it.
+Open Policy analyzer from the downloaded Packages inside MSCT and open it.

 Click on Import to import the file into the Policy Editor